 What do a cell phone and a career as a hairdresser have in common?
 Both could possibly be carinogenic (or cause cancer), according to the International Agency for Research on Cancer (IARC).

 It’s no wonder why IARC classifications cause hysteria.
 IARC’s purpose is to determine if specific agents could cause cancer in humans, not to communicate the nuances of their classifications.
 So, let’s figure out how these analyses work and what they mean.

 IARC, the International Agency for Research on Cancer headquartered in Lyon, France, operates under the auspices of the World Health Organization.
 IARC convenes groups of scientists from around the globe three times a year, and these Working Groups evaluate the weight of the evidence that an agent, chemical compound, complex mixtures (including individual foods), occupational exposures, physical and biological agents and lifestyle factors, can influence the risk of cancer in humans.

 How does IARC classify compounds with respect to their cancer risk?

 IARC classifies compounds into four groups based on the available scientific evidence for increasing cancer risk in animals and humans.
-The four classifications are Groups 1, 2A, 2B, 3, and 4, which correspond to decreasing available evidence for cancer risk.
+In 2019, IARC revised its classifications.
+The four classifications are Groups 1, 2A, 2B and 3.
+For definitions of these groups, please see the Preamble.